 We have handled many major assignments since the start of the new millennium.
 Mergers and acquisitions and other transactions have become a more significant part of our practice than ever.
 For example, we have advised the lead managers in Outokumpu’s directed offering, which was the largest offering in Finnish history.
 We also advised the mobile operator DNA in one of the largest IPOs of the decade.
 Challenging infrastructure projects, such as the Nord Stream gas pipeline and the E-18 motorway have also benefitted from our firm’s extensive expertise.

-As we now approach the end of the second decade of the millennium, Finland celebrated its 100th anniversary and our firm celebrates its 130th.
 It is clear that digitalisation is driving an unprecedented degree of change in the business world and beyond.
-Our mission is to help our clients adapt and succeed in this rapidly changing environment.
+Our mission is to help our clients build new success stories.

 The digital revolution is pushing our clients' to look for more efficient ways of working – and they are increasingly demanding that their legal advisors do the same.
 We fully expect that AI technology will become a crucial part of the legal services of tomorrow.
 We take pride in being forerunners in our field, and we are now taking the next step by implementing an artificial intelligence tool in our transactional and legal review processes.